-After years of dedication and innovation, perPETual’s investors, employees, and partners realised their vision to develop and commercialise a revolutionary technology capable of transforming waste PET plastic back into sustainable polyesters.
+After years of dedication and innovation, perPETual’s investors, employees, and partners realised their vision to commercialise a number of revolutionary technologies and processes capable of transforming waste PET plastic back into sustainable polyesters.
 Products made from these sustainable esters have the same quality as those manufactured from polluting high greenhouse chemicals.

 Conventional manufacturing of polyethylene terephthalate (PET) entails combining MEG (mono-ethylene glycol) and an acid, PTA (purified terephthalic acid) to form individual ester molecules, and then involves “condensing” these individual ester molecules into long repetitive chains of many-esters (hence ‘poly-ester’, generally referred to as PET).

 The new approach entails a unique way to break down (depolymerise) used plastic PET bottles (i.e. multi-ester molecules) into sustainable esters (monomers). perPETual’s sustainable esters can then be used as the building blocks to manufacture all PET based products such as bottles, polyester-textiles, film, packaging etc.

 To minimise undesirable side effects of the traditional much higher temperature ‘depolymerisation’ process, the process used in our manufacturing facilities are designed to operate materially lower temperature process.
 For the chemical solvent, we quite conveniently used mono-ethylene glycol (“MEG”), which is one of the two components of polyester.
 So there are no chemicals that are ‘foreign’ or toxic to polyester to be concerned about in the perPETual process.